 The faculty member must very clearly articulate the specific ways that his/her scholarly efforts will be substantially improved with the help of this teaching assistant.
 View the complete program description and apply now!

-This program provides competitive funding to offset travel and registration costs associated with either:
+This program provides competitive funding for undergraduate and graduate students to offset travel and registration costs associated with either:

 - the presentation of the results of their scholarly, research or creative works at professional meetings or other qualified outside venues or